TheYelda/AppClient/README.md

 - vue
 - element-ui
 - vue-resource
+- CamanJS
+- Viewer.js

 ## Start
 ```
 npm install
 npm run serve
 ```
-- Before serve, need to delete or comment the `/vue.config.js`, which is config for build but
+- Before serve, need to delete or comment the `/vue.config.js`, which is config for build.

 ## Build
 ```
 npm run build
 ```
-- Drag the `/dist/fonts` to `/dist/css` after build, because of the path setting of element-ui (to cause file inferencein problems in html)
+- Drag the `/dist/fonts` to `/dist/css` after build, because of the path setting of element-ui.